Nisqually to Paradise Road Rehabilitation

 The project is needed to address deteriorating road conditions that are due to many factors including abundant precipitation, structural and design deficiencies, large traffic volumes, and normal wear.
 The road work is designed to protect adjacent natural and cultural resources, will replace culverts to improve aquatic conditions and will preserve the character of the National Historic Landmark District.

-Road construction is scheduled for Monday, August 25 to Thursday, August 28 from 8:15 am to 6:00 pm.
-Plan for a maximum 30-minute delay, including multiple short stops along the 7-mile road.
+Road construction is scheduled for Monday through Friday, from 9:00 am to 6:00 pm.
+After September 23, road work will begin at first light (roughly around 7:00 am).
+Plan for a maximum 30-minute delay, including multiple short stops along the seven mile road.

 Bicyclists are encouraged to use an alternate route through the park.
-Road conditions between the Nisqually Entrance and Longmire include gravel, bumps, and other abrupt changes.
-Monday to Friday, pilot cars are leading vehicles through lane changes and around heavy road equipment.
-Bicycling is not advised.
+Road conditions between the Nisqually Entrance and Longmire include gravel patches, steel plates, and other abrupt changes.

 Nisqually to Paradise Road Rehabilitation to Begin March 3 - posted February 18, 2014